zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 <span id="gold"></span>
 ## Task 3: Creating "Gold" Images

 Create _gold images_, which are base images that GCE clones automatically when it needs to scale up the number of instances.
 They are derived from the instances you created in [Creating Source Instances](#source).
-Before creating the images, you must delete the source instances to break the attachment between them and the disk (you can't create an image from a disk that's attached to a VM instance).
+Before creating the images, delete the source instances.
+This breaks the attachment between them and the disk. (you can't create an image from a disk attached to a VM instance).

 1. Verify that the <span style="color:#666666; font-weight:bolder; white-space: nowrap;">NGINX Plus All-Active-LB</span> project is still selected in the Google Cloud Platform header bar.